croservices/cro-openapi-routes-from-definition/README.md

 To manually handle request validation errors, pass `:allow-invalid` to the `operation` sub.
-The `request-validation-error` sub can then be used in order to check if there is a validation error and fetch it if so.
+The `request-validation-error` sub can then be used in order to check if there is a validation error.
+If there is, then it will be populated with an instance of `X::Cro::OpenAPI::RoutesFromDefinition::CheckFailed`, which is a subclass of `Exception`.
+It has the properties:

+* `http-message` - the request that failed to parse.
+Same as `request` in the scope of a handler.
+* `reason` - a string explaining the reason that validation failed

+If there is no request validation error, then `Nil` is returned, meaning it can be tested using `with` or `without`.

     operation 'foo', :allow-invalid, -> $path-param {
         with request-validation-error() -> $error {
-            content 'application/json', { :$error };
+            content 'application/json', { :result('error'), :reason($error.reason) };
         }
         else {
             ???;